Title IX at TCC

 Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

 Discrimination against a student is defined as conduct directed at a student on the basis of sex that adversely affects the student.
-See FFDA (Local).
+See the interim Title IX Policy and Procedure.

-- FFDA (Local) addresses complaints of sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, stalking, and retaliation targeting students, including claims against other students, employees, and third parties.
+- Interim Title IX Policy and Procedure addresses complaints of sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, stalking, and retaliation targeting students, including claims against other students, employees, and third parties.

 - FA (Legal) is legally referenced material relating to discrimination, harassment, and retaliation.

 Discrimination against an employee is defined as conduct directed at an employee on the basis of sex or gender that adversely affects the employee's employment.
-See DIAA (Local).
+See interim Title IX Policy and Procedure.

 An employee who believes that he or she has experienced prohibited conduct or believes that another employee has experienced prohibited conduct should immediately report the alleged acts.
 The employee may report the alleged acts to his or her immediate supervisor.